 An Unlawful Detainer is a specific type of eviction process that removes someone who doesn’t have a formal lease or rental agreement with the Landlord from the property, and therefore no landlord/tenant relationship.
 It is typically necessary when friends, family members, or other persons are allowed to stay on a property with no rent or payment and then refuse to leave, and the Landlord seeks to have the person or persons removed from the property.

-As some people experienced and economic hardships and lost their ability to pay rent due to the COVID-19 pandemic, they had no choice but to move in with family members or friends on a temporary or emergency basis.
+As some people experienced and economic hardships and lost their ability to pay rent due to the COVID-19 pandemic and other factors, they had no choice but to move in with family members or friends on a temporary or emergency basis.
 Unfortunately in some cases, people refuse to leave or are unable to leave what was supposed to be a temporary arrangement.
 In cases like these, the occupants have to be removed from the property through an Unlawful Detainer.
 Even though situations like these are never easy, we are seeing a high demand for these type of evictions at our practice.
 The personalized service we offer enables us to handle these situations with the delicacy they merit.